ammaar0x01/Digital_portfolio/Digital_Portfolio.md

 ## 📄 Create a CV

 ### 📁 Evidence
-- Drafted CV using Canva and Microsoft Word.
+- Drafted CV using Adobe Express and Microsoft Word.
-- Aligned with job roles identified in career counselling.
 - [Link to CV Draft](link-to-cv)

 ### ✨ Reflection: STAR Technique